 A complete stroll in the perimeter of the ramparts would not be tiresome as it only goes for a kilometer in length.
 Besides, the scenic view of the landscapes and the surrounding villages while following the ramparts will keep us fascinated along the way.

-Along the ramparts, we will encounter bastions where warriors stood to defend the walled city.
-If you’re watching TV series set in the medieval age, it’s a place that will help you imagine that you’re one of the characters in it!
+We will encounter bastions where warriors stood to defend the walled city along the ramparts.
+If you’re watching TV series set in the medieval age, it’s a place that will help you imagine that you’re one of its characters!

 Visit the famous tomb of Marc Chagall.

-If we start our stroll along the ramparts at Saint-Paul de Vence’s northern portion, halfway, we’ll reach the village’s cemetery.
+If we start our stroll along the ramparts at Saint-Paul de Vence’s northern portion, we’ll reach the village’s cemetery halfway.

 I know the cemetery usually isn’t a place to be, but most people come here to visit the tomb of a famous artist called Marc Chagall.
 If you’re a fan of Marc Chagall, then this activity in this list of things to do in Saint-Paul de Vence is for you!

-Marc Chagall lived in Saint-Paul de Vence for almost 20 years, starting from 1966 to 1985.
+Marc Chagall lived in Saint-Paul de Vence for almost 20 years, from 1966 to 1985.
 Like Folon, he dedicated himself to the art and beauty of Saint-Paul de Vence.
-He painted the locals of the village, its ramparts, the surrounding landscape, and so on.
+He painted the locals of the village, its ramparts, the surrounding landscape, etc.

 Discover the wines of Saint-Paul de Vence.